JayCrlt/JayCrlt.github.io/README.md

 📸 You might also see some pictures from the different travels (personal or professional) I've been able to make.
 The closer the sea or ocean, the better I feel.

-🎥 I plan in the future to build a new section about statistics and how to proceed with R - Probably in 2024/2025.
+🎥 I plan in the future to build a new section about statistics and how to proceed with R - Probably late 2025.